JWST Slit Spectroscopy

 Summary of available options

-The NIRSpec slits can produce spectra with resolutions of roughly 100, 1,000, and 2,700.
-At the lowest resolution, a full spectrum from 0.7 to 2.3 μm can be generated in one grism setting.
+The NIRSpec slits can produce spectra with resolving powers of roughly 100, 1,000, and 2,700.
+At the lowest resolution, a full spectrum from 0.6 to 5.3 μm can be generated with a single prism setting.
 At the higher resolutions, 4 settings are required for full wavelength coverage.

-The LRS on MIRI produces a spectrum from 5 past 12 μm, with a spectral resolving power increasing from ~40 at 5 μm to ~200 at 12 μm.
-The long wavelength cut-off for the LRS is a soft number because the prism transmission decreases rapidly from 10 μm to longer wavelengths while the resolution is growing higher.
-For very red sources, it is possible to obtain meaningful data all the way out to 14 μm, but the quality of the flat fields and photometric calibration will begin dropping past 10 μm and will not be reliable past 12 μm.
+The LRS on MIRI produces a spectrum from 5 to 14 μm, with spectral resolving power increasing from ~40 at 5 μm to ~200 at 14 μm.
+The long wavelength cut-off for the LRS is a soft number because the prism transmission decreases rapidly from 10 μm to longer wavelengths while the resolution grows higher.
+The quality of the flat fields and photometric calibration begins dropping past 10 μm and, until sufficient calibration data are obtained, will not be reliable past 12 μm.

 Comparison to ground-based slit spectroscopy

-The primary advantage to spectroscopy from JWST is that telluric absorption does not limit the wavelength coverage, making it possible to observe in spectral regions inaccessible from the ground and to obtain continuous spectra from 0.6 μm all the way to the LRS sensitivity cut-off past 12 μm.
-In addition, JWST is unaffected by atmospheric turbulence, so that the spectroscopic slit truncates less of the light from a target and the angular resolution in the cross-dispersion direction is closer to the diffraction limit.
-Finally, the cold operating temperatures of JWST and the resulting low backgrounds from the telescope lead to much better mid-infrared sensitivity than can be achieved from the ground.
+The primary advantage of spectroscopy from JWST is that telluric absorption does not limit the wavelength coverage, making it possible to observe in spectral regions inaccessible from the ground and to obtain continuous spectra from 0.6 μm all the way to the LRS sensitivity cut-off at ~14 μm.
+In addition, since JWST is unaffected by atmospheric turbulence, the spectroscopic slit truncates less of the light from a target and the angular resolution in the cross-dispersion direction is closer to the diffraction limit.
+Finally, the cold operating temperatures of JWST and the resulting low backgrounds from the telescope leads to much better mid-infrared sensitivity than can be achieved from the ground.

 Dithers and nods